medizininformatik-initiative/clinical-cohort-definition-language/structured-query/documentation/2021_10_18StructeredQueryV2Documentation.md

 The previous introduced elements {A}, {B} and {C} are representative for different criteria.

-Each criterion represents a unique concept or statement, which is identified by its termCode.
+Each criterion represents a unique concept or statement, which is identified by its termCodes.
+A criterion can have multiple TermCodes if they are synonymous and mapped identically.
 Which can be further specified by applying a value filter.

 ## termCode